Yash-10/ARPS-Periodogram-Comparison/README.md

 # ARPS - Comparison of periodogram algorithms

-Using extreme value analysis for comparing different periodogram algorithms such as BLS and TCF.
+Using extreme value theory for comparing different periodogram algorithms such as BLS and TCF.

 ## Installation